brucean52/restaurant-antd/README.md

 A demo restaurant app using Ant Design.
 Includes the following:

-- Home, menu, nutrtion and checkout(disabled inputs/order button) page with routing.
+- Home, menu, nutrition and checkout page with routing.
 (React Router v6)
 - Cart/Bag drawer with add, edit, and remove item functionality.
 - Mobile Responsive.
 - Dark Mode (default is based on user preference)